 Bryce Canyon Queens Garden Trail

-Overview: A short trail descending below the canyon rim that takes hikers to interesting rock formations including Gulliver’s Castle, the Queen’s Castle, and Queen Elizabeth herself.
+Overview: A short trail descending below the canyon rim that takes hikers to interesting rock formations including Gulliver’s Castle, the Queen’s Castle and Queen Victoria.

 Distance: 1.8 mile (2.8 km) out and back